SaadElAboudi/agentic-ai-cx-poc/README.md

 ---

-## Sabio Relevance & Integration
+## Platform Integration Benefits

-### How This Fits Sabio's CX Platform
+### How This Works with CX Platforms

-Sabio's platform (Genesys, Twilio integration) benefits from Agentic AI by:
+Modern CX platforms (Genesys, Twilio integration) benefit from Agentic AI by:

 #### 1. **Reduced Queue Times**
 - Agents previously handling missed appointment rebooking can focus on complex issues